 How clearly your content is written has a direct correlation with a few essential ranking signals, including:

 - User time spent

 - User retention (how often a user comes back to your site)

-The bottom line – spend time to analyse your content to check if it is easy to read or not.
-You can use online readability checker to perform readability analysis quickly.
+The bottom line – devote time to analyze your content to check if it is easy to read or not.
+You can use an online readability checker to perform readability analysis quickly.

 Here’s how you can check if your content is easy to read or not:

 Go to the Hemingway editor and enter your full content or at least 10 paragraphs to start readability analysis.
 The editor will soon highlight all the sentences that need a change.
-Sentences that are highlighted in red will be the hardest to read and will need a change promptly.
+Sentences that are highlighted in red will be the hardest to read and will require a replacement promptly.